PabloBerrettoni/people-counter/README.md

-Updated people counter to work with python3.
+Updated people counter to work with python3, fixed some broken functions and methods.
 Also added the default model to the repo.

 People counter
 ==============